TannerCoker/SpaceAdventure3398/README.md

 # Space Adventure 3398
 > Space Adventure 3398 is an arcade style game.
-It will feature a main menu with options to: start the game,
+It will feature a main menu with options to: start the game, go to a scoreboard which will update and save as it is played and a settings.

 ## Table of contents
 * [General info](#general-info)